dexie/dexie-website/docs/Table/Table.hook('creating').md

 ### Description

-This event is called whenever an object is being added into the database no matter which method is used.
+This event is called whenever an object is being added to the database irrespective of which method is used.
 When calling [Table.add()](/docs/Table/Table.add()), it will always be called.
-But when calling [Table.put()](/docs/Table/Table.put()) it will only be called if the operation results in an object creation.
-If it would result in replacing an existing object, hook('updating') will be triggered.
+But when calling [Table.put()](/docs/Table/Table.put()), it will only be called if the operation results in object creation.
+If it results in replacing an existing object, then hook('updating') will be triggered.

 A subscriber may use the given `transaction` object to do additional operations on the database.
-The chain of operations can be considered atomic since the subscriber can work on the same transaction as being used for creating the object.
-If any exception or database error event occur, the entire transaction will abort.
+The chain of operations can be considered atomic since the subscriber can work on the same transaction which is being used to create the object.
+If any exception or database error event occurs, then the entire transaction will abort.

 ### Error Handling

-If subscriber throws an exception, the create operation will fail and the caller of the create operation will get the failure as a Promise rejection that may be caught/handled or not.
-If the caller of the create operation does not catch the exception using Promise.catch(), the transaction will be aborted.
+If a subscriber throws an exception, then the create operation will fail and the caller of the create operation will get the failure as a Promise rejection that may be caught/handled or not.
+If the caller of the create operation does not catch the exception using Promise.catch(), then the transaction will be aborted.

-If a database operation initiated by the subscriber, results in a failure, the transaction will be aborted no matter if the origin caller of the create operation calls catch() or not.
-However, the origin caller will receive your error if catching transaction failures, but then the transaction has already aborted.
-If you as the implementer of the subscriber want to ignore errors resulting from your operations, you may catch() your database operations to prohibit transaction from being aborted.
-However, it is normally better to let the transaction abort in case a failure of your database operation would impinge database consistency.
+If a database operation initiated by the subscriber results in a failure, then the transaction will be aborted irrespective of whether the original caller of the create operation calls catch() or not.
+However, the original caller will receive your error if catching transaction failures, but then the transaction has already aborted.
+If you as the implementer of the subscriber want to ignore errors resulting from your operations, then you may catch() your database operations to prohibit the transaction from being aborted.
+However, it is normally better to let the transaction abort in case a failure of your database operation impinges upon database consistency.

-If setting `this.onsuccess` or `this.onerror`, those callback functions are responsible for not throwing any exception.
-Any code within that callback must either be bullet proof or surrounded by try/catch.
+If setting `this.onsuccess` or `this.onerror`, then those callback functions are responsible for not throwing any exception.
+Any code within those callbacks must either be bullet proof or surrounded by try/catch.

 ### Use Cases of the CRUD events

-Dexie CRUD events can be used to implement several addons to Dexie such as:
+Dexie CRUD events can be used to implement several add-ons to Dexie such as:
 * Server Synchronization
 * Automatic primary key generation
 * Full-text search or other custom ways of indexing properties
 * Manipulation of returned objects

-The add-ons [Dexie.Observable.js](/docs/Observable/Dexie.Observable.js) and [Dexie.Syncable.js](/docs/Syncable/Dexie.Syncable.js) uses `hook('creating')`, `hook('updating')` and `hook('deleting')` to make the database locally observable as well as syncable with a remote server.
+The add-ons [Dexie.Observable.js](/docs/Observable/Dexie.Observable.js) and [Dexie.Syncable.js](/docs/Syncable/Dexie.Syncable.js) use `hook('creating')`, `hook('updating')` and `hook('deleting')` to make the database locally observable as well as syncable with a remote server.

-The `hook('reading')` is used internally by Dexie.js by the methods [Table.defineClass()](/docs/Table/Table.defineClass()) and [Table.mapToClass()](/docs/Table/Table.mapToClass()) in order to make all objects retrieved from database inherit a given class using prototypal inheritance.
+The `hook('reading')` is used internally by Dexie.js by the methods [Table.defineClass()](/docs/Table/Table.defineClass()) and [Table.mapToClass()](/docs/Table/Table.mapToClass()) in order to make all objects retrieved from the database inherit a given class using prototypal inheritance.

 ### Sample: Full-text search